Event-Triggered Control for Mitigating SIS Spreading Processes: Introduction

 Motivated by the above {observation}, in this paper we propose to employ an \textit{event-triggered} control-based framework \citep{heemels2012a} for {containing} epidemic spreading processes.
 In the {proposed framework}, control inputs for each subpopulation are updated only when the fraction of the infected people in the subpopulation increases or decreases by a given threshold.
 As can be seen in the {current} situation of the COVID-19, employing the event-triggered control for the epidemic processes is reasonable and useful in practice, as many countries have been carrying out their mitigation strategies in an \textit{event-triggered} manner.
 In Japan, for example, each prefecture has created its own cautionary levels according to the number of COVID-19 cases, in which, for each cautionary level, the contents of requests to prefectural residents are provided (see, e.g., \citep{corona}).
 In other words, each prefecture dynamically updates its own mitigation strategies \textit{only when} the number of the COVID-19 cases increases or decreases to some extent.
 Therefore, the event-triggered control-based framework {could serve} as a useful {decision-making system} to {inform us of when to update our mitigation strategies in response to the dynamic change in the number of infected people} {in subpopulations}.

 The main contribution of this paper is to formulate {a framework for} the event-triggered {containment of} the deterministic SIS model.
-We furthermore formulate the event-triggered control in a \textit{distributed} manner{, in which} control inputs for each subpopulation (or node in the graph) are updated based on the well-designed {local event-triggered} conditions. {Although} most of the up-to-date results {for the containment of} epidemic {spreading} processes {focuses on the} asymptotic stabilization of the disease-free state, such control objective {could} be too conservative and restrictive {because} it may not be realistic to achieve the disease-free state {while maintaining societal functions}.
-Therefore, {in} the event-triggered control {framework proposed in this paper, we adopt a different} control objective {in which} the fraction of the infected people must be eventually suppressed {\textit{below a prescribed threshold}} instead of {requiring its convergence to} zero.

-{The technical contribution} of this paper {is twofold}: \begin{enumerate}[\textrm{(}i\textrm{)}] \item We derive a sufficient condition {for the event-triggered controller to achieve} the prescribed control objective.
+We furthermore formulate the event-triggered control in a \textit{distributed} manner{, in which} control inputs for each subpopulation (or node in the graph) are updated based on the well-designed {local event-triggered} conditions.
+The SIS model may not be appropriate to concretely capture the dynamical behavior for the current COVID-19 pandemic.
+Nevertheless, this paper can be viewed as a first step towards a rigorous, mathematical formulation of the event-triggered control for mitigating the epidemic spreading.
+In particular, we provide both theoretical analysis on stability and design procedure of the event-triggered control in a computationally efficient way.
+Specifically, {the technical contribution} of this paper {is twofold}: \begin{enumerate}[\textrm{(}i\textrm{)}] \item We derive a sufficient condition {for the event-triggered controller to achieve} the prescribed control objective.
 We further show that the condition can be checked by solving a convex program; for details, see \rsec{stabilitysec}. \item Based on the {analysis} given in (i), we {then} propose a novel framework to \textit{design} the event-triggered control for mitigating the SIS spreading processes. {In particular}, we propose to leverage an \textit{emulation-based} approach (see, e.g., \citep{heemels2013a,heemels2013b}) as {a} two-step procedure to design parameters {of} the event-triggered control.
 As we will see later, the main advantage of employing the emulation-based approach is that the problem of designing the event-triggered control can be formulated by a \textit{geometric programming} {(see, e.g., \citep{boyd,Ogura2019c})}, which can be translated into the convex program and thus can be solved in polynomial time; for details, see \rsec{eventtrigdesignsec}. \end{enumerate}